-Useful links and resources containing information about dementia for those with dementia, their carers and those affected by it.
+Useful links and resources containing information about dementia, dementia service providers and community groups.

 Age UK Lancashire: A charity that works with and for older people in Lancashire.
 They offer a range of services including social groups, luncheon clubs, exercise classes, computer lessons, Home Help services to assist older people in remaining active, independent and linked in to their local community.

 Alzheimer's Society: Information for children, teenagers and young adults.
 Understanding Alzheimer's can be difficult, especially for children and young people.
 These resources make it easier to explain Alzheimer's to young people and so make it easier for them to cope.

 Dementia Action Alliance: The DAA bring together organisations across the UK that are comitted to transforming the lives of people with dementia and their carers.

 Dementia Engagement and Empowerment Project (DEEP): DEEP brings together groups of people with dementia from across the UK

 Dementia Friends: An initiative run by the Alzheimer's Society to help people learn more about dementia and how to help those living with dementia.

 First Stop: Delivering innovation in information and advice to help older people find suitable housing, care or financial advice.

 Housing Care: Providing accommodation options and services to help older people live independently at home.

 Lancashire City Council Adult Social Care: Information and support on adult social care for those living in Lancashire.

 Lancashire Wellbeing Service: Lancashire Wellbeing Service helps people deal with the causes that can affect health and wellbeing.
 They offer a non-clincial service to imporove independence and quality of life.

 Making Space: An organisation dedicated to providing high quality health and social care services.
 Making Space can support you to stay in your own home for as long as possible, helping you with daily living, personal care, keeping safe, and accessing local community groups and day services.

 Memory Cafe: Halton Centre hosts a Memory Cafe on the 1st and 3rd Fridays in the month from 11am-12.30pm; the Cafe provides a friendly social meeting place for people with all forms of memory problems, their families and friends, to access information in a supportive environment.